zlatnaspirala/matrix-engine-wgpu/readme.md

 ## Proof of Concept

-🎲 The first full app example will be a WebGPU-powered **Ultimate Yahtzee** game.
+🎲 The first full app example will be a WebGPU-powered **Jamb 3d deluxe** game.

 ---